Frequently Asked Questions

-- Intreo, a new point of contact for people who are unemployed ,established by the Department of Social Protection has Caseworkers available to inform you about upskilling and retraining options that you may be eligible for.
+- Intreo, the point of contact for people who are unemployed, established by the Department of Social Protection has caseworkers available to inform you about upskilling and retraining options that you may be eligible for.

-- The Adult Education Guidance service based in your local Education and Training Board may also be able to assist you.
-Contact the Information Officer in the Guidance Service for information on upskilling or retraining in your local area.
-To find local contacts visit OneStepUp.ie or contact our Freephone Helpline on 1800 303 669.
+- The Adult Education Guidance Service based in your local Education and Training Board may also be able to assist you.

 - Further upskilling or education and training initiatives include Springboard, Momentum and the ICT conversion courses.
 Courses are offered at different times of the year, so you should visit their websites regularly for information.